Recipes » Chocolate chip walnut cookies

 - Scoop out and form golf-ball-sized dollops of the cold, hard dough with about 3cm (1½″) distance between each ball.
 Put the cookie sheet in the freezer for a few minutes or till your oven is ready (this helps keep your cookie from flattening out when baking).

-- Place the cookies on the topmost rack (for electric ovens) or under the broiler (for gas ovens).
-Bake until the exterior is at least visibly browned, preferably till medium-dark: about 5–10 minutes.
-Let cool on the pan for at least ten minutes before handling.
+- Place the cookies under the broiler (for gas ovens) or on the topmost rack (for electric ovens).
+Bake until the exterior is at least visibly browned, preferably till medium-brown: about 5–7 minutes.
+Kill the flame, move the pan to the oven’s center rack and let “rest” for about 1–3 minutes or until desired doneness.
+Remove and let cool on the pan for at least ten minutes before handling.
 Can be served warm or room-temperature.